Headache-free certified translation: a guide to finding the right translator

 The Institute of Translation and Interpreting – “To certify a translation, the translator must attest that the translation is a true, complete and accurate translation of the original document.
 Each page of the translation should be stamped and/or initialed (by the translator and/or certifying authority), to prevent any tampering or misuse.
 Qualified Members (MITI Translator or FITI Translator) and Qualified Members commissioned by ITI Corporate Members (Language Services Businesses) can certify translations and purchase ITI Certification Seals, to certify their work and confirm their membership of the Institute.” – www.iti.org.uk

 Qualified Members of the ITI also must pass an assessment to ensure quality, and receive an official seal to place on their translations.
-As a Qualified Member of the ITI, I can provide you French to English certified translations in the UK.
-Contact me if this is what you need.

 If you need a different language pair, check this database and make sure you tick the ITI-assessed box.

 The Chartered Institute of Linguists also offers accreditation to translators that is recognized by most institutions in the UK.
 Accredited translators in this association are called ‘Chartered Linguists’ and are listed in their database as a part of the CL register.
 Check for the initials CL under the column “Chartered?”.

 Certified translation for Spain

 Unlike the above two countries, Spain is a civil law country in which certified translators must be done by a translator sworn by the Spanish courts.
 These translators (traductores jurados) will be shown on an official list of translators who have been accredited by the Spanish Ministry of Foreign Affairs and Cooperation only.
 You’ll typically have to deliver a hard copy of the stamped translation to the receiving institution.